wp-plugins/rssphoto/readme.txt

    1. Title: text that appears over the image in the sidebar.
    2. URL: address of the RSS or Atom feed.
-   3. Fixed dimension: select whether the width, height, or longest side should be fixed.
-   4. Dimension size: size in pixels of the width, height, or longest side (previously selected).
+   3. Feed Item Selection: RSSPhoto will choose a random feed item, or the most recent feed item
-   5. Image selection: you can choose to have the script randomly select images or just display the first image in the most recent feed entry.
+   4. Image selection: the script can randomly select images or just display the first image in the feed item
-   6. Pull images from: some feeds have thumbnail previews in the item description rather than the item content.
+   5. Pull images from: some feeds have thumbnail previews in the item description rather than the item content.
+   6. Fixed dimension: select whether the width, height, or longest side should be fixed.
+   7. Dimension size: size in pixels of the width, height, or longest side (previously selected).

 == Frequently Asked Questions ==